jumpman233/trick-tinypng-cli/README.md

 # trick-tinypng-cli

 Compress images in command lines.
-Free, and convenient.
+Use tinypng.com API, but without API key, also free.

 ## install
 ```